 - Preheat the oven to 180 degrees Celsius/ 350 degrees Fahrenheit.
 Lightly brush a casserole form with some oil.

-- Heat the olive oil in a non-stick pan and cook the shallot for about 2-3 minutes or until soft.
-Add the chopped mushroom stems and continue cooking for further 2 minutes or until the stems are soft as well.
+- Cook vegetables: Heat the olive oil in a non-stick pan and cook the shallot for about 2-3 minutes or until soft.
+Add the chopped mushroom stems and continue cooking for further 2 minutes or until the stems are soft.

-- Place the almonds, the roughly chopped garlic cloves, herbs and cubed butter in a food processor.
+- Filling: Place the almonds, the roughly chopped garlic cloves, herbs, and cubed butter in a food processor.
 Process shortly to obtain a slightly rough paste.
 Add a little lemon juice and salt and pepper to taste.

 - Serve immediately with baguette and salad, for instance.